Update 18th May

 I am unsure about travelling due to Coronavirus

-If you are booked to travel later in the year, please be patient, government advice is changing rapidly and we recommend that you wait to have the most up to date information before making any decisions.
+If you are booked to travel later in the year, please be patient, government advice is being updated in progressive phases and travel restrictions could be lifted at any time.
+We recommend that you wait to have the most up to date information before making any decisions

 If there is no FCO advice against travel to your destination or local government travel restrictions in place, you’re free to make the choice not to go, but there's no obligation on us, the Tour Operator, to issue a refund.
 Normal cancellation charges will apply, view our terms and conditions here.